 “The future of higher education isn’t just about what we teach—it’s about where we teach it.” – Walter “Ted” Carter, Jr., Ohio State University president

-Numerous studies show that the campus appearance and the overall facilities influence a student’s decision on attending a certain higher education institution.
-A survey conducted in 2022 by College Pulse showed 63% of students (chart below) reporting that campus facilities factored into their college choice; it’s clear that the built environment matters.
+Numerous studies show that the campus appearance and the overall conditions of facilities influence a student’s decision to attend their chosen higher education institution.
+A survey conducted in 2022 by College Pulse showed 63% of students (chart below) reporting that campus facilities factored into their college choice.
 At the same time, higher education institutions are vying for fewer students and competition is fierce.
-But, what makes a campus good?
+But, what factors of a campus’ appearance really matter to students?

 During our conversations, they shared what spaces they preferred, what fell short of expectations and what features they wished their campuses had.
-Their responses reveal what today’s students think about higher education learning environments.
+The interviewees represent a good cross-section of higher education consumers: nine female students and four male students.
+Of these students, ten attend four-year institutions and three attend two-year institutions.

 The Great Outdoors